 CLINICAL PSYCHOLOGY AND PSYCHIATRY IN OCCUPATIONAL THERAPY

-Module PSICHIATRIA
+Module PSYCHIATRY

 Academic Year 2025/2026 - Teacher: CARMEN CONCERTO